 The Immigration Act gives local authorities the power to transfer case responsibility for children to other councils around the country.
-Government is developing a protocol to underpin this transfer process.
-Under this, the entry authority will provide immediate support to the child.
+Government has developed a protocol to underpin this process.
+Under this, the ‘entry' authority will provide immediate support to the child.
 After the child has been accommodated by the entry authority for 24 hours they become a looked after child.
 The ‘receiving' local authority will become legally responsible for the child from the point that they confirm they transfer acceptance from the entry local authority.
 Authorities receiving transferred children then will have to meet statutory duties around assessment and placements.
 If the age of the child is disputed but accepted to be under 18 an age assessment will be completed by the receiving authority if the child is transferred, and by the entry authority if not.

 The government has provided an outlined of the sort of accommodation that can be used.
 Councils considering what sort of services to develop or expand will wish to note that currently the vast majority of children who arrive in the UK and make a claim for asylum are male (around 90%) and are aged 16 or 17 (over 61%).
 Half of this age group currently are placed in semi-independent living arrangements and half are fostered.
 Nearly all under 16 year olds are fostered.
 Q5 includes more information on support and accommodation options based on the experience from Kent.
 ADCS is also placing information to support councils on their website.